HicrestLaboratory/ExpectedForce/README.txt

 This is a repository created by Andrej Jurco, Paolo Sylos Labini and Flavio Vella.
-The code implement the Glenn Lawyer Expected Force algorithm on SNAP graphs in C++ and OpenMP.
+The code implements algorithms for the calculation of the Expected Force metric on SNAP graphs in C++ and OpenMP.
-A GPU version is also available in ``parallel`` directory.

-It provides:
+It contains:
+**original serial implementation (exffunction.cpp copyright Glenn Lawyer, 2013.)
-OpenMP implementation.
+**OpenMP implementation.
-CUDA version (see the code in the directory parallel )
+**CUDA GPU implementation (see the code in the directory ``parallel`` )

-exffunction.cpp copyright Glenn Lawyer, 2013.
 --------------------------------------------------------------

 USAGE via Makefile